 Healthy Adults Research Study

-Researchers at Emory University are conducting a study with healthy adults to evaluate the safety and immune response of an experimental inactivated rotavirus vaccine, Inactivated Rotavirus CDC-9.
+Researchers at Emory University are conducting a study with healthy adults to evaluate the safety and immune response of an investigational inactivated rotavirus vaccine, Inactivated Rotavirus CDC-9.
 The goal is to determine whether the vaccine effectively stimulates the immune system to produce antibodies and if it offers a safer and potentially more effective alternative to current live oral rotavirus vaccines.

 Fast Facts